 You know, for years the Glock 19 was considered the end all be all of the compact carry guns.
 It struck a chord with shooters because of its combination of size, shootability, and capacity.
 It appears SIG with their XCOMPACT wants to unseat the Glock 19 from the throne.

 What’s the X Mean?

 The X series of SIG guns is their elite series.
 The X series started with a longer barrel, tuned SIGs in the all-metal P series.
 With the P320 it’s begun to lean more towards combat handguns.

 These guns share the same fire control unit as the average P320, but it features a wide variety of upgrades that refine the weapon and makes it more ergonomic, easier to shoot, and more comfortable overall.
 Think of the X Series as the premium versions of the P320 series.

 The P320 has several guns in the X series line and the XCOMPACT is the second of the X series designed for concealed carry.
 The X-Carry was the first.
 The XCOMPACT is a bit shorter in both height and length.
 Overall as a premium grade gun, you are getting a wide variety of outstanding features.

-The XCOMPACT’s polymer frame is also a matte black with an aggressive styling to it.
+The XCOMPACT’s polymer frame is also a matte black with aggressive styling to it.
 The grip features the SIG logo and is classy and stylishly done.
-It all looks like it’s planned out and it’s executed flawlessly.
+It all looks like it was planned out and executed flawlessly.

 Oh my, I have a lot to say and almost all of it is good.
 I have one complaint and it seems universal between me and SIG pistols.
 The slide lock is placed so far back my thumbs sit on it and this prevents the slide from locking to the rear after firing the last round.